Battle of Smolensk (1941)

-The first Battle of Smolensk (Kesselschlacht bei Smolensk, 'Cauldron-battle at Smolensk'; Смоленская стратегическая оборонительная операция) was a battle during the second phase of Operation Barbarossa, the Axis invasion of the Soviet Union, in World War II.
+The first Battle of Smolensk (Kesselschlacht bei Smolensk, 'Cauldron-battle at Smolensk') was a battle during the second phase of Operation Barbarossa, the Axis invasion of the Soviet Union, in World War II.
 It was fought around the city of Smolensk between 10 July and 10 September 1941, about 400 km west of Moscow.
 The Ostheer had advanced 500 km into the USSR in the 18 days after the invasion on 22 June 1941.

 The Soviet 16th, 19th and the 20th armies were encircled and destroyed just to the east of Smolensk, though many of the men from the 19th and 20th armies managed to escape the pocket.
 While the battle was a stunning operational success for the Germans, the rapid advances into Soviet territory led to supply and logistics crises of increasing severity, as German supply lines were stretched to their limit.
+The Soviet counter-attacks, while ultimately unsuccessful, did cause a slowdown of the attacking Germans and bought the Soviets crucial time.

 Following the Smolensk encirclement, much of Army Group Centre became mired in positional warfare, suffering significant losses in defensive battles throughout the late summer of 1941.
 These factors seriously depleted the offensive strength of the German divisions, and contributed to the disastrous setbacks later suffered in the Battle of Moscow in December 1941.